eysu35/eysu35.github.io/content/Thoughts/the meaning of life according to my inbox.md

 I don’t know if I will ever ‘understand’ life.
 I don’t know what it would mean to do so.
 But I do believe that every individual will spend their entire lifetime learning the lessons of living, and this questioning, redefining, expository thinking is productive in some way.
 In the meantime, I believe all I can do is try, think, reflect on my choices, accept that I will make mistakes, learn from them, love, let music, art, and literature guide the way, spend time outside, laugh as much and as often as I can, and just… let go of the reins a little.
 I do think that everything will be okay; I am sure that one day, I will look back on being 22 and being completely perplexed at the great big world in front of me and smile.
 What was I so worried about?

-[Here](https://nassauweekly.com/the-meaning-of-life-according-to-my-inbox/#google_vignette) is the original source of this article, or, google "redirect our purposes" (with quotes)...
+[Here](https://nassauweekly.com/the-meaning-of-life-according-to-my-inbox/#google_vignette) is the original source of this article, or, Google "redirect our purposes" (with quotes)...